conormkelly/yts-cli/README.md

 ### Prebuilt binaries

-You can download the prebuilt binaries [here](https://github.com/conormkelly/yts-cli/releases).
+You can download the latest release from the [releases page](https://github.com/conormkelly/yts-cli/releases/latest).

 ### From Source